Note: This page has been largely replaced by Testing Lenses with SFRplus. It is being kept for reference only.

 For a given lens/focal length combination, I recommend testing the lens over a range of f-stops from wide open to fully stopped down.
 Digital SLR lenses are typically sharpest around f/8.
 Sharpness is lost to lens aberrations at large apertures and diffraction at small apertures.
 With Imatest SFR you can find the precise optimum aperture.

 The chart below summarizes lighting considerations.
 The goal is even, glare-free illumination.
 Lighting angles between 30 and 45 degrees are ideal in most cases.
 At least two lights (one on each side) is recommended; four or six is better.
 Avoid lighting behind the camera, which can cause glare.
 Check for glare and lighting uniformity before you expose.
-A detailed description of the recommended lighting setup, which uses six high quality (CRI > 98) 4700K (near-daylight) 50W SoLux quartz-halogen lamps, can be found in The Imatest Test Lab.
-SoLux Task Lamps may also be used.
+A description of recommended lighting setups can be found in The Imatest Test Lab.
+(We formerly recommended 4700K (near-daylight) SoLux quartz-halogen lamps, but we now recommend LED lamps, which are available with adjustable intensity and color temperature.)
 The BK Precision 615 Light meter (Lux meter) is an outstanding low-cost instrument (about $100 USD) for measuring the intensity and uniformity of illumination.

 Using a chart printed on Premium Luster paper on the Epson 2200 (a high quality pigment-based inkjet photo printer), the MTF of the 6.3 megapixel Canon EOS-10D showed no change if the image field was at least 22 inches (56 cm) wide– twice the length of the chart.
 Performance falls off slowly for smaller widths.
 Choose a camera-to-target distance that gives at least this image field width.
 The actual distance depends on the sensor pixel count and the focal length of the lens.
 Cameras with more pixels, and hence higher potential resolution, should should have a larger image field width.
 Some guidelines for the minimum field width are,